uthng/cui/README.md

 - Node & Service Health dashboard
 - KV store:
   - Tree view editor to manage KV operations: create, clone, edit and delete
-  - Transaction support: all modifications are first saved locally with differnt colors.
+  - Transaction support: all modifications are first saved locally with different colors.
 And then, they can be applied at once.
   - Clone: allow to copy a key with all its childrens to a new key under the same key parent
 - ACL: full management (create, edit and delete)